Afudu/P11_OpenClassroom/README.md

 1. **Phase 1:** Fix the bugs in the initial code.
 2. **Phase 2:** Add a Public Points Board, and additional features.

-*Note:* Each bug fixed or feature added should be created in separate GitHub branches, following the naming convention:
+*Note:* Each bug fixed or feature added is created in a separate GitHub branch, following the naming convention:
 ````<feature/bug>/descriptive-name````.

 ## Local Development